IBE160/SG-KI-kveldstid/docs/sprint-artifacts/validation-report-20251208.md

 Evidence: Story statement follows the "As a / I want / so that" format.
 ✓ Dev Agent Record has required sections: Context Reference, Agent Model Used, Debug Log References, Completion Notes List, File List
 Evidence: All listed sections are present under "Dev Agent Record".
-⚠ Change Log initialized
+✓ Change Log initialized
-Evidence: "Change Log" section is not explicitly present or initialized as a top-level section in the story document.
+Evidence: A "Change Log" section has been added before the "Dev Agent Record" section.
-Impact: Minor Issue - A dedicated change log helps track modifications and evolution of the story.
 ✓ File in correct location: {story_dir}/{{story_key}}.md
 Evidence: File is located at `docs/sprint-artifacts/1-2-manually-edit-profile.md`.